laurenclark/gulp-workflow/README.md

 ```

 Default task will run the build.
-Compiles all Sass, Compresses/Uglifies Javascript and compresses images.
+Compiles all Sass, minifies Javascript, CSS and compresses images.
 Outputs to a 'dist' folder.

 ```